- General Guidance: Prior to Production in Court

 See Obscene Publications, elsewhere in the Legal Guidance.

 Where the exhibits relate to pornographic images downloaded or sent over the internet, these will not be supplied.
-See Indecent Images of Children, elsewhere in the Guidance.
+See Indecent Images of Children, elsewhere in the Legal Guidance.

 There is an agreement between CPS and the Association of Chief Police Officers that: